Create project

 , the System.Windows.Forms

-namespace will not be available and will result in a build error.
+namespace will not be available and a build error will occur.

 <!--csproj settings-->